-Moto G is Motorola's best-selling family of devices.
-Launched back in 2014 to appeal to a younger user with tighter budgets , the G family has moved from budget darling to surprisingly powerful in recent iterations.
+(Pocket-lint) - Moto G is Motorola's best-selling family of devices.
+Launched back in 2014 to appeal to a younger user with tighter budgets, the G family has moved from budget darling to surprisingly powerful in recent iterations.

-And Motorola hits it out of the park with the Moto G7 Power, resulting in a phone that's outstanding in its endurance - and seriously good value for money.
+As we said upon release: Motorola hits it out of the park with the Power - something it's continued to do with its follow-up, the G8 Power - resulting in a phone that's outstanding in its endurance.
+It's seriously good value for money too.

 A design on the hefty side